icco/nanowrimo/novel.md

 I flew down the hill leading to the Muni station.
 I was hoping maybe a train was going to be sitting there to make my trip easy, but alas, the next train was two hours out.
 I entered the station, and got onto the bike path.
 Slowly my eyes adjusted to the glow of tunnel lighting.
 I checked my pistol, and started riding into the dim cooridor.

+I traversed the pathways full of homeless people.
+The city was still running for the most part, even though money was quickly running out.
+Cops still roamed the tunnel, clearing out dead bodies and keeping the peace.
+While many of the lights still lit the tunnel, all of the security cameras had been destroyed long ago.